scala/docs.scala-lang/sips/pending/_posts/2012-06-29-fixing-either.md

       case Right(b) => LeftProj(Right(b))
     }

-Note that `.e` must be appended to the value the for-comprehension then yields, in order to obtain the corresponding `Either` value.
+Note that `.e` must be appended to the value the `for` comprehension then yields, in order to obtain the corresponding `Either` value.

 Regarding the second example of odd behaviour, involving `if`, this was